Window — Smart UI JavaScript API

 Default value

-<smart-window tab-scroll-buttons-position='near'></smart-window>
+<smart-window tab-scroll-buttons-position="near"></smart-window>

-const window = document.querySelector('smart-window');
+const el = document.querySelector('smart-window');

-const window = document.querySelector('smart-window');
+const el = document.querySelector('smart-window');

-let tabScrollButtonsPosition = window.tabScrollButtonsPosition;
+const tabScrollButtonsPosition = el.tabScrollButtonsPosition;

 Defines or retrieves the orientation of the text displayed in the tab labels within the TabsWindow component.
 This property determines whether the tab text is laid out horizontally or vertically.